 5PM: The sound engineer arrives hungover and stoned.
 He doesn’t care about who you are, what band you play for, or helping you for that matter.
 He’s become so jaded from arrogant and obnoxious bands he has dealt with in the past.
 The soundcheck begins.

-6PM: As you finish your soundcheck, you remember that because the stage is so small, you have to strike everything from the stage, including the drums for the opening act.
+6PM: As you finish your soundcheck, you remember that because the stage is so small, you have to strike everything from the stage, including the drums for the opening act (that or you’ll be sharing your kit with the other bands).
 It’s always fun to set everything up again in front of your audience!
 It’s time to find some dinner.

 7PM: After eating dinner, you will most likely relax until your 9:30PM set time.
 Value this time, as it’s some of the only time you’ll get where you aren’t moving and can truly wind down.